DiscoveryFox/DiscoveryFox/README.md

 even get me started on my love for hacking!
 I'm a proud member of the Kali Linux community and always love to learn and improve my skills. 🕵️‍♂️

+And let's not forget about my passion for building TUI's (terminal user interfaces) with Python and Textual! 💻💬 I've built amazing tools like a YouTube Music TUI or a web browser that tries to load websites, ports the HTML to Textual, and then displays the website as a native TUI app in the terminal. 💻🔥

 I'm a full-stack kind of guy, but if you need a hand with either front-end or back-end, I got you!
 I'm familiar with React, Tailwind, and Bootstrap frameworks and have experience with Flask, Django,